Tube Amp Dictionary

 Tetrode A tube with 4 electrodes: a control grid, cathode, screen grid and plate.
 Beam Tetrodes also have beam forming plates.

 TMB The Treble/Mid/Bass tone stack or circuit is used in many amps including the Fender 5F6A Bassman, blackface, silverface and many Marshall amps.
+Also called the FMV for Fender, Marshall & VOX which used this tone stack.
+It's called a "stack" because when drawn as a schematic the treble, bass and mid circuits are stacked vertically.
 Some amps replace the Mid control with a fixed resistor so it is called a TB (Treble/Bass) tone stack.

 Triode A triode has three electrodes, a grid, plate (anode) and cathode.
 A 12AX7 tube has two triodes inside.

 Tweed 1950's Fender amps covered in tweed fabric.
 The 5E3 Deluxe is the most popular tweed amp.

 Valve European term for vacuum tube.

 Widowmaker Amp An amplifier without a main power transformer which uses mains voltage to power the amp.
 These amps should be fitted with an isolation transformer and a three prong power plug.
 Their circuit should also be modified to remove their death cap and V1 cathode current return resistors--both of these components connect the amp chassis to the power cord hot/neutral.

 To learn how all this ties together see How Tube Amps Work.